YangMizzou/Simultaneous-Target-and-Transmitter-Localization/README.md

 # Simultaneous-Target-and-Transmitter-Localization
-Processing Code for "Multistatic Localization in the Absence of Transmitter Position"
+MATLAB Processing Code for "Multistatic Localization in the Absence of Transmitter Position"

 # Project Abstract